federicofantini/leproxy/README.md

   but you can use any name you want.
   If you're interested in the more technical details of this file, you may want to check out the [development instructions](#development) below.

+### Docker
+To start the project, just give the command `docker compose up`.
+Instead, to configure new listening services, just customize the `docker-compose.yml` file following the options supported in the documentation.

 ## Usage